A Tribute to the Wight in a Bag, a Crucial Player in GoT’s Latest Battle

 When Jon Snow and his band of very chilly merry men made a plan to head out from Eastwatch at the end of last week’s episode of Game of Thrones, their primary goal was to capture a wight to prove to Cersei that the White Walker threat really is something she might want to deal with.
 In tonight’s episode, things went just a teeny bit off the rails, given that Daenerys had to step in to save the Eastwatch team and lose a dragon in the process.
 But there was one solid win for Jon, Dany, and everyone else: They really did bag a wight.
 Literally.

-Then, for the rest of the episode, the wight had to spend its time struggling inside the bag while the rest of our heroes defended themselves from the Night King.
+Then, for the rest of this week’s episode, the wight had to spend its time struggling inside the bag while the rest of our heroes defended themselves from the Night King.
 First, it senses the arrival of its allies.

 Then, it lies in wait, planning its next move.